Immortal215/PHS-Connect-Development/README.md

 ### 1. **Club Management**

+> [!NOTE]
-> [!NOTE] **Manage clubs effortlessly** 🛠️
+>  **Manage clubs effortlessly** 🛠️

 - **Leaders and Members:**
-  - Club leaders can manage members, make announcements, and set meeting times.
+  - Club leaders can manage members, make announcements, set meeting times, and fully edit their clubs.
   - Flexible visibility settings (“All”, “Non-Guests Only”, “Members Only”, “Leaders Only”) ensure sensitive data is displayed appropriately.
 - **Invite-Only Clubs:**
   - Users can request to join invite-only clubs, pending approval from leaders.